The Marcia Katz Scholarship Award

 The Knoxville Association of Women Executives (KAWE) annually awards the Marcia Katz Scholarship to a woman scholar of promise who shows an interest in continuing her education and in developing as a professional in a field of her choice.
 Marcia Katz was the first woman to receive a Ph.D. in Engineering from the University of Tennessee.
 To honor her contributions in nuclear engineering research, teaching, and public service, KAWE has named and awarded this scholarship in her honor since 1990.

 Scholarship recipients receive a cash award.
-Applications are available on the website, www.kawetn.org, and must be submitted to email@example.com by June 30, 2020.
+Applications are available on the website, www.kawetn.org, and must be submitted to firstname.lastname@example.org by ________.
 The awardee will be selected in October and recognized at a KAWE luncheon with a check presentation in November.
-Martha Earl is chairing the 2020 scholarship selection committee.
+Rader Hayes is chairing the 2021 scholarship selection committee.

-Meet the deadline for receipt of applications, which is June 30, 2020.
+Meet the deadline for receipt of applications, which is (to be posted soon).

 Eligibility is limited to women who